April 1555 conclave

-The April 1555 papal conclave (April 5–9) was convoked after the death of Pope Julius III.
-Cardinals at the conclave generally grouped themselves into three major factions, according to their alignment with the French House of Valois, the Hapsburgs, or Italian states that remained independent of both major Catholic powers.
+The April 1555 papal conclave (5–9 April) was convoked after the death of Pope Julius III.
+The cardinals at the conclave generally grouped themselves into three major factions, according to their alignment with the French House of Valois, the Habsburgs, or Italian states that remained independent of both major Catholic powers.
 After preparing a conclave capitulation that compelled whichever cardinal was elected pope to maintain neutrality in European wars, cardinals from the Holy Roman Empire joined in supporting the French faction's candidate, Cardinal Marcello Cervini.
 Cervini was elected Julius's successor, and chose to maintain his baptismal (birth) name as his papal name, becoming consecrated as Marcellus II.

 List of participants

 Pope Julius III died on March 23, 1555.
 Thirty-seven out of fifty-seven cardinals participated in the election of his successor: